Ramer8/upTask_backend/README.md

 `npm i express-validator`

-Add in projectRoutes.ts in each route that I need.
+#### Add in projectRoutes.ts in each route that I need.

-Add imports: `import { body } from "express-validator"`
+Add imports: `import { body } from "express-validator"` Add the follows functions before the route function.

-Add the follows funtions before the route function.
+---

 We can add one validator each field input.

 `body("projectName").notEmpty().withMessage("Name is required")`